AdobeDocs/analytics-platform.en/help/getting-started/cja-vs-bi.md

 ---
-title: Compare CJA to BI tools
+title: Compare CJA to BI solutions
-description: Compare the workflow of Customer Journey Analytics to a typical BI workflow
+description: Compare Customer Journey Analytics to BI solutions
 role: User
 solution: Customer Journey Analytics
 feature: CJA Basics
 ---

-# Compare CJA to BI tools
+# Compare CJA to BI solutions

 With the current focus on customer experience, brands require advanced solutions to better understand the holistic customer journey.
 Understanding this full customer journey allows you to analyze and gain valuable insights into how online and offline channels engage customers and lead to increasing conversion, retention, and loyalty.
 A customer journey in this context can be the straightforward online order of a meal at a sushi food chain.
 Or the purchase of a new car, where the customer combines online research with visits to the dealer showroom, and a final in-person purchase.